Morrinsville woman's life saved by quick thinking police and fire crews

 Randell found the woman dazed and semi-conscious, and was soon joined by Constable Winston Knighton, who came to assist, Waikato Police said in a social media post.

-When there was a delay in the ambulance arriving and the woman's situation became worse, the officers decided to put her in the control car and take her straight to Waikato Hospital's emergency department.
+When there was a delay in the ambulance arriving and the woman's situation became worse, the officers decided to put her in the patrol car and take her straight to Waikato Hospital's emergency department.

 But along the way, the woman lost consciousness.